A BRIEF HISTORY......OF KIRKBY MALLORY

 I am greatly indebted to Mrs

-J. Martin, USA. for her help and supply of photographs in respect
+J. Martin, U.S.A. for her help and supply of photographs in respect

 of the Gibson family of Kirkby Mallory.